llextv/OBDCar/README.md

 ## Works ?
 Simply connect the PC (using Wi-Fi for the connection) and the unit via OBD, then use the commands to scan the onboard computer (commands available in the code).

+## How assemble it ?
+Just install all in 3d print & put all components In their block support and cabling all, after you just take TOP and screw in second part, and after just enjoy repair your car !

 ## Hardware
 See the BOM in [bom.csv](bom.csv) or at the end of file